ruslanbegmurodov777-wq/ruzmovies/FIXES_SUMMARY.md

 4. Testing frontend-backend communication
 5. Confirming CORS is properly configured

-These fixes should resolve the common JWT error and the 500 error when logging in, providing a more robust deployment process for the Ruzmovie application.
+These fixes should resolve the common JWT error, the 500 error when logging in, and the Express 5 path pattern issue, providing a more robust deployment process for the Ruzmovie application.